Price reporting agency

 A price reporting agency (PRA) is a privately owned publisher and information provider that reports commodity prices in physical and derivative commodity markets in order to provide an informed assessment of commodity price levels at distinct points in time.
 PRAs may also provide services such as news, analysis, consulting, data analytics, and conferencing.

-There are over 100 price reporting agencies, of which the largest are S&P Global Platts, Argus Media, OPIS (part of Dow Jones), ICIS (part of RELX), and FastMarkets.
+There are over 100 price reporting agencies, of which the largest are S&P Global Energy, Argus Media, OPIS (part of Dow Jones), ICIS (part of RELX), and FastMarkets.

 Background

 Price reporting agencies assess the fair price of commodities and report these values to a wider audience, who then use those assessments for information purposes or as the basis for physical or financial transactions.
 Most PRAs were founded by individuals who identified a need for information after encountering a lack of transparency in a commodity market with which they were intimately familiar.
 The first PRAs often started as mailed or faxed newssheets prepared by small teams of specialist commodity journalists, providing news about market developments and company activities as well as analysis of price trends.

 The oldest PRA is The Public Ledger, which was founded in 1760 and became specialized in agricultural commodity markets.
 The Public Ledger was merged with IEG Vu in 2017.